PlantML/PlantML.github.io/pages/about_news.md

 ### 7/13/19: Nick's work on regulatory assymmetry of plant duplicate genes is published

 Nick's paper on [__Expression and regulatory asymmetry of retained Arabidopsis thaliana transcription factor genes derived from whole genome duplication__](https://www.ncbi.nlm.nih.gov/pubmed/30866803) is published in BMC Evoltionary Biology.
 Christina and Eamon Winship, an undergraduate reseracher at the time also contributed.
 Transcription factors (TFs) play a key role in gene regulation and tend to be retained after duplication.
-Nick et al.'s work provide answers about about how TF duplicates have diverged in their expression and regulation that contribute to a better understanding of the elevated retention rate among TFs.
+Nick's work provide answers about about how TF duplicates have diverged in their expression and regulation that contribute to a better understanding of the elevated retention rate among TFs.

+### 2/19/19: Our collaborative work on maize time-series transcriptome is published

+Led by Dr. Wen-Hsiung Li's group in Taiwan, Shinhan has contributed to the study: [__Comparative transcriptomics method to infer gene coexpression networks and its applications to maize and rice leaf transcriptomes__](https://www.ncbi.nlm.nih.gov/pubmed/?term=shiu-sh) published in PNAS.
+This study involves a comprehensive time series data and a novel approach to build time-resolved co-expression network to hypothesize regulatory relationships between genes.

+### 2/5/19: Beth's work on specialized metabolism is published and featured by NSF

+Beth's work on [__Robust predictions of specialized metabolism genes through machine learning__](https://www.ncbi.nlm.nih.gov/pubmed/?term=shiu-sh) is published in PNAS with Peipei, Johnny, Melissa, and multiple colleagues in Rob Last's group as co-authors.
+This work features a machine learning approach to predict general and specialized metabolic gene that are notoriously hard to distinquish.
+The work is featured in [MSU Today](https://msutoday.msu.edu/news/2019/machine-learning-unlocks-plants-secrets/) and in [NSF's Awesome Discoveries You Probably Didn’t Hear About This Week](https://www.youtube.com/watch?v=TwI1aeWz9Dc&t=0m38s).

 ### Lots happened before this point..
-But we transition to Github after July 2019, so...
+But we transition to Github after early 2019, so...